nebulasio/nebPay.js/doc/NebPay_Introduction.md

 ##### options

-Every NebPay API has a common parameter `options`.
+NebPay payment APIs has a common parameter `options`.
 And here is a detailed introduction of it.

 ```js
 var options = {